 Each mentor meets with his or her mentees at least 2 times a year, usually prior to registration and/or at a challenging time in the student's academic schedule.
 Mentors volunteer as role models and are to be regarded as touchstones when students may be going through a difficult personal situation in which they need extra support, advice or friendship.

 A challenging time in an MD-PhD's timeline takes place a few months before defending their thesis when the specter of re-entry to the wards faces them.
 Dr. Andrea Asnes, Associate Director for Clinical Training, meets with each student thorough their time here and especially when reentry to the ward is imminent.
 She helps students assess their clinical preparedness arranges for warm ups as needed.
 She also helps students arrange for longitudinal clinical experiences during the PhD years including a new initiative where students are matched up on one with a clinical preceptor in an area that the student may consider for their long-term careers as physician-scientists.
-See the Program handbook (which is currently being updated) for more information.
+See more information in the Program handbook.

 Drs.
 Asnes and Aronson arrange an annual set of career planning session in residency programs that students will usually think.
 This will include discussions of planning personal lives around careers as physician-scientists, research residencies suited for MD-PhD students, post residency fellowships and grants, and applying for an academic position.

 Following graduation, the majority of our students carry out a research residency.
 The table below shows where our most recent graduates have matched and as you see, they go to exemplary programs known for their excellence in research and training of physician-scientist.
 Click here to review the areas of our previous trainees.